TIME President Keith A. Grossman sent the following note to staff Monday:

 - We launched TIME100 Talks.

-- We launched TIME for Health and TIME for Health Talks.
+- We launched TIME for Health and TIME100 Talks: Health.

 - We pivoted TIME for Kids from being in classrooms and just for teachers to being available globally and to everyone.